GothEvah/create_solo_session_in_gta/README.md

 - Only usable for 64bit systems atm, send me a message on discord if you need it for a 32bit system.

-Just a simple tool made by Kimmedy (Ft.
-Beegeedoubleyou)
+Just a simple tool made by Kimmedy